HerberHoover/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 The application opens with a login screen from where you can login or go to register screen

-After a succesful login, the user is able to see their personal budget list (completed)
+After a succesful login, the user is able to see their personal budget list

 ## Basic Functionality Provided By The Application

 ### Before logging in

-The user can create an username and password (completed)
+The user can create an username and password

 The user can log in, by entering an existing username and corresponding password
-- if username or password does not match, the system will notify the user (completed)
+- if username or password does not match, the system will notify the user

 ### After logging in